 The General Accounting Office has determined that waste disposal costs for federal grants shall be an indirect cost of the grant.
 No work with radioisotopes will be conducted by an authorized user unless timely disposal is available.
 Every effort will be made to expend institutional funds in a prudent manner to serve the needs of as many users as possible.
-If authorized users anticipate unusual disposal needs, they must seek prior approval of the Radiation Safety Committee.
-All users who generate animal carcasses must seek approval from the Radiation Safety Committee for such experiments prior to their initiation
+If authorized users anticipate unusual disposal needs, they must seek prior approval of the Radiation Safety Committee for such experiments prior to their initiation